 You can read the name of the microphone of top of its handle and below the grill.
 Shure SM58’s grill is a robust, metal mesh that can withstand shocks that many other microphones might find unbearable.
 However, due to its design and purpose, SM58’s grill will not fail to amaze you when it comes to how durable it is.

 Durability was one of Shure’s major concerns in the case of the Shure SM58.
 Shure is well known for the high build quality of their microphones.
-The SM58 certainly hold up to those sturdiness standards.
-That is why all of the components of which this microphone is consisted are made of very durable materials.
+The SM58 vocal mic certainly hold up to those sturdiness standards.
+That is why all of the components of which this Shure mics is consisted are made of very durable materials.
 In fact, the microphone has such strong materials and structure that, when tested with a lorry running over it, it was still able to function properly.

 The frequency range of the SM58 works well with the microphones bass rolloff.
 The bass rolloff is a feature that helps the microphone minimize the exaggerated bass sounds that can occur when you get too close to the microphone.